reframejs/reframe/readme.md

 const Person = require('../db/models/Person');
 const Animal = require('../db/models/Animal');

-// We create an API endpoint to retrieve all the data that our PetsPage need endpoints.getPetsPageData = async function(personId) {
+// We create an API endpoint to retrieve all the data that our PetsPage need. endpoints.getPetsPageData = async function(personId) {
   const person = await Person.query().findOne('id', personId);
   const pets = await Animal.query().where('ownerId', personId);
   return {person, pets};
 };

+// The `getPetsPageData` endpoint is tailored to our frontend:
+// It returns exactly and only what PetsPage needs.
+// We deliberately choose a custom API over a generic API (REST/GraphQL).
 ~~~

 Finally, we create `PetsPage`, a page to view a person's pets: